 The national selections phase will take place for each participating country.

-National selections run from February to March.
+National selections run for four weeks.
 All public citizens of the participating country will be invited to vote on our website for their favourite song.

 The jury will cast their votes for the best song for each participating country.